DannyActive/Forecast/README.md

-# Forecast
+# Weather Forecast
-Forecast generated as an undergraduate student and a member of ForecastersWEB-KNUST
+Weather Forecast generated as during my undergraduate studies at KNUST and a member of ForecastersWEB-KNUST